karantan/cgroup-mover/README.md

 Usage of cgroup-mover:
   -new string
-    	Cgroup TO which all child processes will be moved -old string
+    	Cgroup TO which all child processes will be moved -user string
+      User of which all processes will be moved
+  -old string
     	Cgroup FROM all child processes will be moved